 The ambience is a fraction of what it should be, and the reason I know that is that the vintage organ recordings I play have dramatically more size and space than these audiophile pressings do.

 A classic case of Live and Learn.
 As we like to say, all these audiophile records sound great sitting on the shelf.
-When you finally pull one out to play it, you may find that it doesn’t sound the nearly as good as you remember it, and that’s a good thing.
-That’s a sign you are making progress in this hobby!
+When you finally pull one out to play it, you may find that it doesn’t sound the nearly as good as you remember, and that’s a good thing.

-Ten years from now, if during that time you’ve worked hard on your stereo system, room, electricity and all the rest, your Heavy Vinyl pressings will have flaws you never knew were there.
+Ten years from now, if during that time you’ve worked hard on your stereo system, room, electricity and all the rest, your Heavy Vinyl pressings will also have plenty of flaws you never knew were there.

 Our customers know what I am talking about.
 Some have even written us letters about it.